michaelnguyen974/messaging_app/README.md

 # Messaging app

 ## Instructions
-Creqating a fully functioning messaging app where we can create, read, update and delete messages using Sinatra library with Capybara/Rspec testing.
+Created a fully functioning messaging app where you can create, read, update and delete messages using Sinatra library with Capybara/Rspec testing.
 The messaging app will follow the idea of CRUD (which are the four basic functions of persistent storage).

 ## Part 1
 Database creation using PostgresSQL